Jonathan2251/lbd/_sources/gpu.rst.txt

 Execute (E), Memory (M), and Writeback (W).

-The low end GPU provide SIMD in their pipeline, all instructions executed in lock-step while the high end GPU provide SPMD in pipeline which means the instructions is interleaved in pipeline are shown below.
+The low end GPU provide SIMD in their pipeline, all instructions executed in lock-step while the high end GPU provide approximated SPMD in pipeline which means the instructions is interleaved in pipeline are shown below.

 **SPMD Programming Model vs SIMD/SIMT Execution**

+In the SISD of CPU, a thread is a single pipeline execution unit which can be issued at any specific address.

 **In a multi-core CPU running SPMD, each core can schedule and execute instructions at any program counter (PC)**.
 For example, core-1 may execute I(1–10), while core-2 executes I(31–35).
-This situation is analogous to an SM (warp) in the table “More Descriptive Name for CUDA Terms in Fermi GPU” from the previous section.
-For instance, SM-1 may execute I(1–10) and SM-2 may execute I(31–35). **However, within an SM, it is not possible to schedule thread-1 to execute I(1–10) while thread-2 executes I(31–35)**.
+**For GPU, however, within an SM, it is not possible to schedule thread-1 to execute I(1–10) while thread-2 executes I(31–35)**.

 As result,